Overhead Crane Inspection Jefferson County, MO

 - Corroded, cracked, or deformed members

-Any new, reinstalled, modified, altered, repaired, or updated crane should be inspected to ensure compliance before the first use.
-For instance, ANSI B30.11 requires a Rated Load Test and more before you are able to use the overhead crane.
+Any new, reinstalled, modified, altered, repaired, or updated crane should be inspected to ensure compliance prior to the initial operation.
+For instance, ASME’s ANSI B30.11 requires a Rated Load Test confirming that the load rating is no more than 80 percent of the maximum load sustained during the test before you can even use the overhead crane.

-These inspections should be performed by experienced OEM representatives to make sure all working components have been installed properly and functionally-tested.
-These trained technicians must provide a full report on the findings.
-At Engineered Lifting Systems, our team is proud to have the pertinent crane inspection certifications in place.
-Contact us now to come take a look at your new crane before getting started!
+These inspections should be performed by experienced representatives in accordance with OEM recommendations to ensure that all parts of the system have been tested and properly installed.
+These trained technicians must provide a full report of the results.
+At Engineered Lifting Systems, we have all pertinent crane inspection certifications in place.
+Contact us now or call us at 866-756-1200 or 866-756-1202 to come take a look at your new crane before getting started in the Jefferson County, MO area or elsewhere throughout the Midwest.